-Buyer Beware: Brand Name Items at Outlet Stores Are Cheap For a Reason
+Buyer Beware: Brand-Name Items at Outlet Stores Are Cheap For a Reason

-You know that feeling you get when you buy brand name item at a discount?
+You know that feeling you get when you buy a brand-name item at a discount?
 It's like you've beaten the system.
 You're absolved of any shopping guilt because you've saved money rather than spent it, even if that isn't actually the case.
 With the rise of discount outlet stores—which raked in over $50 billion in the past five years—retailers are keenly aware of our desire to buy things at prices that seem too good to be believed.

 Turns out those deep discounts on brand name labels aren't always a steal.
 In February, Barneys New York was slapped with a class-action lawsuit accusing the luxury retailer of deceptive discounts at their lower-priced outlet stores.
 The plaintiff, Kristen Schertzer, claims she spent $450 at Barneys Warehouse on items that suggested a 50 percent markdown, when in fact, she alleges the products were never originally intended to be sold at Barneys.

-"Barneys' scheme has the effect of tricking consumers into believing they are getting a significant deal by purchasing merchandise at a steep discount, when in reality, consumers are paying for merchandise at its regular retail price," according to the Schertzer's claims.
+"Barneys' scheme has the effect of tricking consumers into believing they are getting a significant deal by purchasing merchandise at a steep discount, when in reality, consumers are paying for merchandise at its regular retail price," according to Schertzer's claims.

-Banana Republic, Gap, Michael Kors, Cole Haan and Neiman Marcus have all been accused of selling lower-quality, outlet-only products as if they were deeply discounted items from their higher-end stores, when in fact they're not.
+Banana Republic, Gap, Michael Kors, Cole Haan, and Neiman Marcus have all been accused of selling lower-quality, outlet-only products as if they were deeply discounted items from their higher-end stores, when in fact they're not.

 "I think outlet stores are configured to try and nicely mislead most people into thinking they're getting amazing overruns, amazing bargains," Mark Ellwood, author of Bargain Fever: How to Shop in a Discounted World, told Marketplace in 2014.
 "When you walk into an outlet store, you have to think, this stuff was made to be cheaper."